 My husband told me that he never gets handmade gifts for Father’s Day.

-I realized it was true.
-Father’s Day falls in the summer, long after the school bell has stopped ringing and the kids don’t always get crafty for Father’s Day.
-So this Father’s Day, I decided to have the kids make something cute, easy, and useful for Dad!
+I realized it was true!
+Father’s Day falls in the summer, long after the school bell has stopped ringing, and the kids don’t always get crafty for Father’s Day.
+This Father’s Day, I decided to have the kids make something cute, easy, and useful for Dad!

-This is a great craft for kids of all ages to complete with some help from Mom.
-The first step is pick out a fabric Dad will love!
+This is a great craft for kids of all ages to complete with some help from and adult.
+The first step is picking out a fabric Dad will love!

 Materials for Homemade Father’s Day Mouse Pad:

 Themed Fabric – approximately 8″ x 10″

 2 sheets of craft foam – approximately 6″ x 8″